After presenting the main bibliography, it is time to set forth the main result of my research:

 We now translate this text as follows:

-and concludes that "The arbitrariness of Hrozný's work is so patent that no one has taken him seriously"This statement is not 100% correct.
+Thus the priestess and the key-bearers and the Followers and Westreus (hold) leases: so much wheat 21·6 units." and concludes that "The arbitrariness of Hrozný's work is so patent that no one has taken him seriously"This statement is not 100% correct.
 For example, a review of Hrozný's book on that topic begins by stating: "On ne peut qu'admirer l'ampleur des vues de M. B. Hrozný et la maîtrise avec laquelle il embrasse du regard le monde antique depuis l'Inde jusqu'à la Crète en passant par l'Asie Mineure.
 Plusieurs conjectures restent incertaines, mais peuvent être confirmées par de nouvelles découvertes.|One can only admire the breadth of views of Mr. B. Hrozny and the skill with which he beholds the ancient world from India to Crete, through Asia Minor.
 Several conjectures are still uncertain but may be confirmed by new discoveries."
 It is evident that, not only did some scholars take him seriously, but they were convinced that confirmation of his theories was only a matter of time.
 It is only after Ventris presented his far more rigorous work that the world looked at Hrozný's highly conjectural work with skepticism and (perhaps) contempt..
 Here, Chadwick refers only to Hrozný's later (post-Hittite) works, implying that they do not measure up to his "decipherment" of Hittite; however, it is hard to see how the quality of his later works differed from that of his renown onescf. his translation of the "Hittite code of laws", which allegedly "gave a vivid insight into the life of a society that had not been seen or heard of for more than 3 millennia", e.g., §17: "Si d'une FEMME LIBRE son fruit quelqu'un fait sortir, [s]i (c'est) LE 10.
 MOIS, 10 SICLES D'ARGENT il donne; si (c'est) LE 5.(?
 6.?)
 MOIS, 5 SICLES D'AR[GENT] il donne; ses obligations il remplit|If from a FREE WOMAN her fruit someone brings out [extracts?], if (it is) THE 10th MONTH, 10 SHEKELS OF MONEY [SILVER?] he gives; if (it is) the 5th(?
 6th?)
 MONTH, 5 SHEKELS OF MONEY [SILVER?] he gives; his obligations he fulfils". and why his newer method was not as rigorous as his earlier one.Even though I have not delved into the specifics of his decipherment, the popular depiction of his main clue is rather telling:

 "he began working with a particular set of rhymed lines that read